-In order to protect the health and safety of Georgetown University community members on campus during the Fall 2020 semester, we have implemented a new set of procedures regarding access to University buildings and modified a number of University operations.
+In order to protect the health and safety of Georgetown University community members on campus, we have implemented a new set of procedures regarding access to University buildings and modified a number of University operations.

 Building Access Badge

 Beginning on August 17, 2020, Georgetown University faculty, staff, and students who have been approved to live, work, or study on campus on an ongoing basis will be required to show their Building Access Badge to gain entry to University buildings staffed by a public health screener.
 A Building Access Badge must be green to gain access.
 Red badges will be denied entry.